duplocloud/terraform-duplocloud-modules/modules/eks-nodes/README.md

 # EKS HA Nodes

 Creates duplocloud EKS hosts for a tenant.
-This creates an HA setup on at least two zones.
+This is an opinionated module that enforces good practices for DuploCloud environments.
+If you need to accommodate an edge case, you can implement custom ASGs with the [`duplocloud_asg_profile` resource](https://registry.terraform.io/providers/duplocloud/duplocloud/latest/docs/resources/asg_profile).

 The min/max/count is actually multiplied by the amount of zones.
 So if you have 3 zones and you set min=1, max=3, count=2, you will get 6 hosts.

 ## Example

 Here is a simple example used often.

 ```hcl
 module "nodegroup" {